klarkk3nt/smashthestack/level06/README.md

 0xbffffbf0: 0x42424242  0x42424242  0x00000000  0x00000001
 ```

 Things are looking good.
-The stack doesn't seem to move around at all so we can need to figure out exactly where we're overwriting the return address and overwrite it with the address 0xbffffbb4 which points to the start of the As and replace the start of the As with the same shellcode we used for the previous level.
+The stack doesn't seem to move around at all so we need to figure out exactly where we're overwriting the return address and overwrite it with the address 0xbffffbb4 which points to the start of the As and replace the start of the As with the same shellcode we used for the previous level.
 ```
 (gdb) run $(python -c 'print "A"*40') $(python -c 'print "B"*24 + "CCCCDDDD"') Starting program: /levels/level06 $(python -c 'print "A"*40') $(python -c 'print "B"*24 + "CCCCDDDD"')